Dakota Conference: Religion and Spirituality in the Northern Plains

 - By April 14: Registration is $45 for the two-day event.
 Separate Meal Package (including Friday lunch and dinner and Saturday lunch) is $45.

-- After April 14: Registration will be $50 and the Meal Package will be $50.
+- After April 14: Registration will be $50 and the Meal Package will still be $45.

 - Registration is free for full-time undergraduate students of any college or university and for Augustana University faculty and staff, courtesy Mellon Fund Committee.